cirocosta/dropbox-js/guides/auth_drivers.md

 ## OAuth 2 Overview

 The bulk of OAuth 2 is a process by which Dropbox users authorize your application to access their Dropbox.
-At the end of the process, your applcation obtains an access token, which is an opaque string of 64-128 URL-safe characters.
+At the end of the process, your application obtains an access token, which is an opaque string of 64-128 URL-safe characters.
 The access token identifies your application and the user who authorized it.